Spring Equinox Reflections: Spring Arrived in a Crystal Vase

 Spring had a face, and it was my mother’s birthday.

-A day with texture.
-A house in motion.
-A table being prepared as the occasion took shape.
 The sound of adults moving with purpose.
 A low domestic orchestra of plates, voices, flowers, footsteps, errands, sweetness, hurry.

-And in the middle of it all, one image stayed.
+And among it all, one image stayed.

 A large crystal vase filled with daffodils.

 I can still see it the way certain childhood memories insist on staying lit.
 The glass catching the day.
 The yellow heads of the flowers leaning open as if they had arrived to make an announcement.
-They seemed to carry their own certainty on that wavering edge of March.
+They carried their own certainty on that wavering edge of March.

 Early spring was moody.
 Unreliable.
 A little feral.
 One day brought warmth, the smell of wet earth trying to wake up.
 The next brought snow, as if winter had remembered something and stormed back in.

 And yet my mother’s birthday changed the meaning of it.